sfigg/commercialization-public/test/hlk/getstarted/proxy-step-4--onboard-mobile-test-systems.md

         WTTProxy.exe -console
         ```

-10. Validation: After running device detector (steps above), the device should be booted to a valid OS, and be a visible target in the ‘ready’ state in HLK Manager and HLK Studio.
+10. Validation: After running device detector (steps above), the device should be booted to a valid OS, and be a visible target that shows as Ready in HLK Manager and HLK Studio.

 ## <span id="Onboarding_Aries_connected_devices"></span><span id="onboarding_aries_connected_devices"></span><span id="ONBOARDING_ARIES_CONNECTED_DEVICES"></span>Onboarding Aries connected devices